 (RTTNews.com) - The Australian stock market is notably lower on Monday with stocks lower across the board, despite the positive cues from Wall Street on Friday and a rebound in commodity prices.
 Lingering worries about U.S.-China trade tensions and global economic growth weighed on sentiment.

 In late-morning trades, the benchmark S&P/ASX 200 Index is declining 66.20 points or 1.12 percent to 5,829.50, off a low of 5,828.60 earlier.
 The broader All Ordinaries Index is down 64.10 points or 1.07 percent to 5,942.50.
 Australian stocks recovered from a weak start to finish modestly higher on Friday.

-Among the big miners, BHP is declining almost 2 percent, while Rio Tinto and Fortescue Metals are losing more than 1 percent each after falls in copper and aluminium prices.
+Among the big miners, Fortescue Metals is losing more than 2 percent, BHP is declining almost 2 percent and Rio Tinto is lower by more than 1 percent despite rising copper and iron ore prices.

-Bucking the trend, gold miner Evolution Mining is rising more than 2 percent and Newcrest Mining is adding almost 1 percent after gold prices rose Friday.
+Gold miners Evolution Mining is lower by more than 2 percent and Newcrest Mining is down more than 1 percent after gold prices declined 0.5 percent Friday.

-In the currency market, the Australian dollar remained at near two-and-a-half year lows against the U.S. dollar.
-The local currency was quoted at $0.7050 on Monday.
+In the currency market, the Australian dollar is lower against the U.S. dollar on Monday.
+The local currency was quoted at $0.7107, up from $0.7126 on Friday.

 For comments and feedback: contact email@example.com